Count Manfred Beckett Czernin

 Count Manfred Beckett Czernin, DSO, MC, DFC (18 January 1913 – 6 October 1962) was a Royal Air Force pilot and later an operative with the Special Operations Executive in the Second World War.

 Early life

-Czernin was born to the fourth son of Count Otto von Czernin, an Austrian diplomat, and his English wife, the Hon.
+Czernin was the fourth son of Count Otto von Czernin, an Austrian diplomat, and his English wife, the Hon.
 Lucy Beckett, daughter of Ernest Beckett, 2nd Baron Grimthorpe.
 Several years after he was born, his parents were divorced.
 Young Manfred moved to Italy with his mother, but he was educated in the United Kingdom at Oundle School.
 In September 1931, he moved to Rhodesia to work on a tobacco plantation.

 On 26 November 1931, he officially changed his name from Count Manfred Marie Edmund Ralph Czernin to Manfred Beckett.
 However, on 27 November 1936, he changed his name from Manfred Beckett to Count Manfred Beckett Czernin.

 Royal Air Force

 Czernin returned to the United Kingdom in April 1935 to take up an appointment as an acting pilot officer on a short service commission in the Royal Air Force (RAF).
 Qualifying as a pilot, he was posted to No. 57 Squadron RAF at RAF Upper Heyford, and he enjoyed several more squadron postings until placed on the Class A Reserve on 16 August 1937.

 Recalled on the outbreak of hostilities, Czernin passed a fighter pilot assessment course and was posted to No. 504 Squadron at RAF Debden in January 1940.
 A few days later, he was transferred to No. 213 Squadron at RAF Wittering and in May to No.85 Squadron, flying Hurricanes.

 Like others in the British Expeditionary Force, this unit had a hard time in fighting against the German Luftwaffe.
 On 16 May Czernin had to walk back to his squadron at Lille Airport after force-landing his aircraft, damaged by a Messerschmitt Bf 109 of 3/JG76.
 On 19 May he shot down a Heinkel He 111 and two Dornier Do 17, and a Henschel Hs 126 the next day, adding one more Heinkel 111 to his tally on 12 May before he returned again to England on 21 May by boat.
 Upon his return he was posted to No. 17 Squadron at RAF Martlesham Heath.